jdf/there-is-no-plain-text/README.markdown

-h2.
-Unicode for Smarties
+## There Is No Such Thing as Plain Text ##

-This is a slide deck to accompany a talk I've been giving at IBM.
+This is a slide deck to accompany an attempted 5-minute talk at IBM.
+I say "attempted" because I wound up getting gonged, despite two days of editing and rehearsal.

-The idea is to spend an hour giving technially-inclined people the conceptual foundation they need to understand Unicode, and to solve Unicode-related problems they might encounter in their day-to-day work.
+I suck.

 A couple of the illustrations are taken from the Unicode standard, and are copyright (c)The Unicode Consortium.